 That's a very unusual, long tail of a market where the biggest share is 5% and many, many people are succeeding with fractional percentages.
 It's a very wide open unconsolidated place where people are looking for smaller, more intimate conversations with people who specific take on the world they relate to.
 It's also just people are sick of the last thing and ready for something new.

 Brooke Gladstone: What are some of the lessons from the era that we might say is ending that you're hoping the news industry carries forth into the next one?

 The other one for me is that I don't think news is a good business for venture capitalists to invest in.
 There was a pressure on us to grow really fast, to grow explosively, to build a business that could return many, many times its investment very fast.
-News can be a good business if you do a really good job and you're very careful about how you run it and can really provide good returns to good investors, but it's not something where venture capitalists should be looking to throw in millions of dollars and see it multiply by a hundred over a period of a couple of years.
+News can be a good business if you do a really good job and are very careful about how you run it, and can really provide good returns to good investors.
+It's not something where venture capitalists should be looking to throw in millions of dollars and see it multiply by 100 over a period of a couple of years.

 Brooke Gladstone: Ben, thank you very much.